Gain access to the homes of individuals, deal with emergencies and ensure security on departure

 • 💡For departure security, emphasize the importance of a final walkthrough and how it prevents accidents or security breaches — this shows holistic, preventative thinking.

-• 💡Use specific examples from your work experience to illustrate how you apply principles like person-centred care or safeguarding in practice.
-This shows deeper understanding and application.
+• 💡Use real-life examples from your work placement to illustrate your answers, showing how you apply principles like person-centred care or safeguarding in practice.

 Common Mistakes